 Regarding our principal finding, the association between CST and visual outcomes is consistent with the previous literature.
 In this setting, some studies have already considered the macular thickness and volumetric parameters in patients with DME as they are easy to determine and require no further processing of the images.
-Saxena et al demonstrated that CST, CAT, and CV were all independent predictors of visual acuity and markers of the severity of diabetic retinopathy.
-[15] Conversely, Valentim et al. conducted a posthoc analysis which revealed that higher CST may have a significant impact on the time required for DME resolution, as it was found to be associated with a longer median time of edema reduction.
+Saxena et al demonstrated that CST, CAT, and CV were all independent markers of the severity of diabetic retinopathy and prognosticators of visual acuity.
+[15] Conversely, Valentim et al. conducted a post-hoc analysis which revealed that higher CST may have a significant impact on the time required for DME resolution, as it was found to be associated with a longer median time of edema reduction.
 [23] However, a greater CST may also indicate an early or advanced stage of diabetic macular edema, with a greater likelihood of morphological and functional recovery.
 The ESASO classification reflects this by considering an increase in CST of less than 10% above upper normal values as a principal negative prognostic factor, indicating the stage of atrophic maculopathy.
 [21]

 Regarding SND, this biomarker ranges between 15% and 30% in different reports.
 [24] Our results align with the literature as SND was seen in 27.2% of the patients.
 The presence of SND has been reported both as a positive and negative predictive factor for functional outcomes in various studies.
 Seo et al reported a more frequent disruption of the photoreceptors and a worse visual outcome in patients with concomitant SND.
 Moreover, they observed that SND is often associated with ELM and RPE disruption and tends to answer poorly to anti-VEGF.
 [25] Similarly, Giocanti-Aurégan et al reported that the presence of subretinal fluid did not significantly influence the VA improvement after intravitreal injection of anti-VEGF.[26]
 Vujosevic et al found that the presence of SND determined a higher central thickness, a disruption of the ELM, and reduced retinal sensitivity.
 [24]